Subaru Ascent: Onyx Edition (2022–2025)

-The Subaru Ascent Onyx Edition trim offers a sportier, more rugged look with exclusive features.
-It includes blacked-out exterior accents, unique 20-inch black alloy wheels, and an interior with water-repellent StarTex® upholstery, which is designed for durability and easy cleaning.
-The Onyx Edition also includes advanced tech features, such as a power moonroof, a hands-free power liftgate, and reverse automatic braking, enhancing convenience and safety.
-This trim level is ideal for those seeking a blend of adventure-ready aesthetics and enhanced functionality in a midsize SUV.
+The Onyx Edition trim level features unique black wheels, badging, and exterior trim.
+The Onyx edition also receives Subaru's StarTex water-repellent upholstery.
+The Onyx Edition slots between the Premium and Limited trim levels and receives more standard features over the Premium, such as reverse automatic braking, a power rear tailgate, a heated steering wheel, and push button start.
+A single option package is available for the Onyx edition, which includes a panoramic moon roof, navigation, and a cargo cover.

-Ascent Limited
+Limited (2019–present)

-The Ascent Limited is the "luxury" trim level of the Ascent.
+The Limited is the "luxury" trim level of the Ascent.
 It adds leather-trimmed upholstery, 20 in aluminum-alloy wheels, keyless access with push-button start, adaptive front headlamps, reverse automatic braking, and a power rear tailgate.
-Optional on the Ascent Limited is a “Technology Package” which adds a Harman Kardon premium audio system, panoramic moon roof, navigation, and a cargo area cover.
+Optional on the Limited is a “Technology Package” which adds a Harman Kardon premium audio system, panoramic moon roof, navigation, and a cargo area cover.
+Second row captain's chairs are optional.

+Limited Bronze Edition (2025–present)

+The Bronze edition adds a bronze finish to the side-cladding, intake-cover, and the alloy wheels.
+In the interior, the leather-trimmed upholstery found on the Limited is replaced with Subaru's StarTex water-repellent upholstery.
+In addition, bronze-colored stitching is added along with a bronze finish to the steering wheel insert.

-Ascent Touring
+Touring (2019–present)

-The Ascent Touring is the top-of-the-line Ascent trim level.
+The Touring is the top-of-the-line Ascent trim level.
 It adds Java Brown leather-trimmed seating surfaces, second-row captain's chairs with seven-passenger seating, heated and ventilated front seats, rear sunshades, a panoramic power moon roof, and a Harman Kardon premium audio system with 14 speakers and 792 watts of total power.

-For the 2022 model year, the Ascent received a new "Onyx Edition" trim level with unique black wheels, badging, and exterior trim.
-The Onyx edition also received water-repellent seat material.
-The Onyx Edition slots between the Premium and Limited trim levels and receives more standard features over the Premium, such as reverse automatic braking, a power rear tailgate, a heated steering wheel, and push button start.
-A single option package is available for the Onyx edition, which includes a panoramic moon roof, navigation, and a cargo cover.
+Inside, the Touring has wood door trim and interior ambient lighting.

+Onyx Edition Touring (2025–present)

+The Onyx Edition Touring adds the styling elements found on the standard Onyx Edition to the Touring trim.
+However, it does not receive the StarTex upholstery found in the standard Onyx Edition, instead it features exclusive leather-trimmed black heated and ventilated seats with silver stitching.